We often think that saving money means giving certain things up. But that’s only half the story.

 12. Travel to your destination in the off-season.
 It will be less expensive and less crowded.

 13. Skip the most touristy tourist attractions unless you’re really, truly interested.
-They often aren’t very authentic anyway.
+Book an authentic tour with a local through Airbnb Experiences instead.

 14. If you’re a student, utilize every student discount available to you.